 Flu season typically peaks in February and can last as late as May.
-The health department is encouraging people who have not yet been vaccinated this season to get vaccinated now.
+The Madison County/London City Health District is encouraging people who have not yet been vaccinated this season to get vaccinated now.

 For millions of people every season, the flu can mean a fever, cough, sore throat, runny or stuffy nose, muscle aches, fatigue, and miserable days spent in bed.
 However, you may not realize that more than 200,000 people are hospitalized in the United States from flu complications each year.
-The flu also can be deadly.
-Over a period of 30 years, between 1976 and 2006, estimates of yearly flu-associated deaths in the United States range from a low of about 3,000 to a high of about 49,000 people during the most severe season.
-This is why CDC (Centers for Disease Control and Prevention) recommends an annual flu vaccine for everyone 6 months and older.
+The flu also can be deadly: Over a period of 30 years, between 1976 and 2006, estimates of yearly flu-associated deaths in the United States range from a low of about 3,000 to a high of about 49,000 people during the most severe season.
+This is why CDC recommends an annual flu vaccine for everyone 6 months and older.

 Anyone can get the flu, but some people are at greater risk for serious flu-related complications, like pneumonia, that can lead to hospitalization and even death.
 For those at greater risk for complications, getting the flu vaccine is especially important.
 People at greater risk include, but are not limited to:

 • Children younger than 5 years old, and especially children younger than 2 years old

 • People with certain medical conditions like asthma, diabetes, or heart and lung disease

 It’s also important to get the vaccine if you care for anyone at high risk, including babies younger than 6 months because they are too young to get the vaccine.
 Children 6 months through 8 years of age who are getting vaccinated for the first time need two doses of flu vaccine to be fully protected.
 If a child has not received his/her first dose, get them vaccinated now.